Safety Bollards Explained

 Key Bollard and Safety Data

-Height range of a Barrier1 safety bollard 36” to 42” in height
+Typical height of a Barrier1 safety bollard36” to 42” in height

-Foundation depth of a Barrier1 safety bollard 30” to 43” foundation depths
+Typical foundation depth of a Barrier1 safety bollard30” to 43” foundation depths

 Safety bollards, unlike high-security bollards, are designed to prevent impact from smaller vehicles.
 For this reason, there are a few places to consider for their placements.
-Here’s a breakdown of a few optimal locations for a safety bollard.
+Here’s a breakdown of a few optimal locations for safety bollards.
 For reference, we also listed some ideal placements for high-security bollards.

 • Urban storefronts